timescale/docs.timescale.com-content/tutorials/analyze-cryptocurrency-data.md

 Now that we’ve created the tables with our desired schema, all that’s left is to insert the data from the CSV files we’ve created into the tables.

-Make sure you are logged into Timescale Cloud using `psql` so that you can run each of the following commands successively:
+Make sure you are logged into TimescaleDB using `psql` so that you can run each of the following commands successively:

 ```sql